shiwano/typhen/README.md

 The typhenfile.js is comprised of the following parts:

-* The "wrapper" function that returns a Promise Object of the [bluebird](https://github.com/petkaantonov/bluebird).
+* The "wrapper" function that returns a Promise object of the [bluebird](https://github.com/petkaantonov/bluebird).
 * Loading or creating a plugin.
 * Running with configuration.